-Pursuant to Rule 2.2, a copy of Liberty CalPeco's Articles of Organization of Liberty CalPeco has previously been filed with the Commission as part of A.14-04-037, Exhibit A. A Certificate of Status for CalPeco issued by the California Secretary of State has previously been filed with the Commission as part of A.16-12-009.
+Pursuant to Rule 2.2 and Public Utilities Code § 1004, a copy of the Articles of Organization of Liberty CalPeco has previously been filed with the Commission as part of Application No. 14-04-037, Exhibit A. A Certificate of Status for Liberty CalPeco issued by the California Secretary of State has previously been filed with the Commission as part of A.16-12-009.